-This summer we made a trip down to Camden to visit the Adventure Aquarium.
+Several summers ago, we made a trip down to Camden to visit the Adventure Aquarium.
 It was quite a long drive to get there for us.
 However, in July and August, the aquarium was showing some teacher love, and gave free tickets for a weekday in those two months to educators and a guest to show their appreciation.
 I went with a friend, and a bunch of kids.
 The kids all ranged in age from 15 to 9.
+We really have not gone back since.
+Aquariums are not generally our jam, so it is a rare occasion for me to make a long drive there.

 Once we got there and parked (keep in mind that there is a $10.00 parking fee), the teens quickly split off and went on their own.
 We did run into them a few times, and they seemed to be having a great time.